oVirt/ovirt-site/source/sla/quota.html.md

 Not null

-The Quota Id which represented in the quota_static)
+The Quota Id which represented in the quota)

 storage_id